-I spent eight years at Google and YouTube, and since then I’ve been lucky enough to run some of the best product teams in tech at Spotify, WeWork, and now Facebook.
+I spent eight years at Google and YouTube, and since then I’ve been lucky enough to run some of the best product teams in tech at Spotify, WeWork, Facebook, and now OpenSea.
 One common tool I’ve tried to recreate in every chapter is one we relied on at Google: the LaunchCal.

 Building a great product is hard, but a great launch requires teamwork well beyond the builders.
 So, before you start building, ask yourself: what does your team actually need for a successful launch?
 Define the goal, and then create the solution.